logo

 Can I become licensed with a certificate in counseling?

-Generally speaking, counseling certificates are designed to meet specific skills and knowledge gaps.
+Generally speaking, counseling certificates are designed to meet specific skills and knowledge gaps, but not to prepare graduates for state licensure.
 For example, a licensed clinical mental health counselor may complete a certificate in marriage and family therapy to provide additional services to clients.
 On their own, certificates in counseling do not provide the coursework or work experience needed to meet counseling licensure requirements but they may enable individuals with relevant experience to meet licensure requirements more quickly.